-Down in Panama's capital, at the end of Avenida Balboa and the entrance to Casco Viejo, is Panama City's fish market.
-Called Mercado de Mariscos in Spanish, it's a colorful market full of interesting characters, both human and marine.
+In Panama's capital, near the entrance to Casco Viejo, is Panama City's fish market.
+Known locally as Mercado de Mariscos, it's a top attraction in Panama's capital, a colorful market full of interesting characters, both human and marine.

-For the freshest fish and best selection it's best to get there really early and buy what you need before the restaurants get everything.
+For the freshest fish and best selection, it's best to get there really early and purchase what you need before the restaurant buyers get everything.
+Well, that's in the ideal world.
 We prefer to get there after we've had coffee and the traffic has subsided.
 The trade-off is that some of the stalls have sold all their fish … but we never have a problem finding something that looks appealing, so it's not important to us.

-Between the restaurant upstairs and the food stalls outside there are plenty of opportunities to enjoy fresh fish onsite, but we never do.
-Our usual routine is to take our purchases home, divide them into portions and drop them into heavy duty zip-lock bags destined for the freezer.
+Between the upstairs restaurant and the food stalls outside there are plenty of opportunities to enjoy fresh fish on site, but we've never bothereed with that.
+Our usual routine: Take our purchases home, divide them into portions and drop them into heavy-duty, zip-lock bags destined for the freezer.

-But not all of it makes it to the freezer: We slice up the best-looking fish for a sashimi lunch and make a batch of fresh ceviche for lunches later in the week.
+But there has always been some that didn't make it to the freezer: We slice up the best-looking fish for a sashimi lunch and make a batch of fresh ceviche for lunches later in the week.

 Yes, it's that fresh.